featurist/Everest/README.md

     client.Post("/foos", "body", AutoRedirect.DoNotAutoRedirect)

-For security, authorization headers are not sent in requests following automatic redirects.
+For security, Authorization headers are not sent in requests following automatic redirects.
 This can be overridden:

     client.Put("/foos/1", "body", AutoRedirect.AutoRedirectAndForwardAuthorizationHeader)

+#### Builder API

+Given a resource, the With(options) method returns a new client with overridden default options:

+    client = new RestClient();
+    authenticated client = client.With(new BasicAuth("user", "pass"));
+    ajax client = client.With(new RequestHeader("X-Requested-With", "ajax"));

 #### Everest make conservatories in the UK